Hadipora

-Hadipora Sopore is a village in Sopore, Baramulla district, Jammu and Kashmir.
+Hadipora or Heaidpur Sopore is a village in Sopore, Baramulla district, Jammu and Kashmir.
 It is 7 km away from Main Chowk Sopore.
-The village is known as the 'Heart of Sopore,Sopore' as it is surrounded by the main villages of Sopor like Achabal,Paraypora, Rebban, Nowpora, and Doabgah.
+The village is known as the 'Heart of Sopore,' as it is surrounded by the main villages of Sopor like Achabal, Paraypora, Rebban, Nowpora, and Doabgah.

 This village is accessible by the National Highway which connects it to Handwara, Kupwara and other northern regions of Kashmir.

 Education

 This village has two Middle Schools, one Higher Secondary School and a Govt Degree College.
 Govt Degree College Hadipora (sopore), a newly established college, near baramulla handwara national highway that leads to Kupwara and northern regions of Kashmir.

 Religion

 All the people of this village are Muslims.
 This village has two Jamia Masjids and other nine mosques.

 Playground

-Hadipora playground is the centre of attraction for all the cricket and football fans of Baramulls.
-Moreover, there are two big Chinars in this playground which lend picturesque look to this ground.
+Hadipora has a playground used for cricket and football, which includes two large Chinars trees.

 Healthcare

 This village has one Govt Hospital which fails to provide even basic health facilities to the inhabitants of this village.